mintster/nixmash-spring-cloud/README.md

  NixMash Cloud is configured for **MySQL** and **H2.** Spring Profiles are "mysql" and "h2" respectively.
 A setup script is provided in `/install/sql/mysqlsetup.sql` for MySQL, but currently includes no data.
 Data is included when using H2 for testing purposes.
 MySQL Configuration is located in `/core/src/main/resources/db/mysql.properties` or configurable as runtime arguments.

  Spring Cloud uses a Git Configuration directory to house the various Cloud `.properties` files.
-The Configuration Directory used for NixMash Cloud is found in my [nixmash-cloud-config repository.](https://github.com/mintster/nixmash-cloud-config) Change the location of the directory in your Config Server `application.properties` or Module `bootstrap.properties` files.
+The Configuration Directory used for NixMash Cloud is found in the GitHub repository [nixmash-cloud-config.](https://github.com/mintster/nixmash-cloud-config) Change the location of the directory in your Config Server `application.properties` and module `bootstrap.properties` files.

  ## To Run